X11Libre/xserver/doc/Xnamespace.md

 An authentification token for the **XDM-AUTHORIZATION-1** is a 16-byte UTF-8 hexadecimal string where the 17th and 18th character are 0.

-`xauth` provides no means to generate this protocol so it has to be done by hand.
+`xauth` provides no means to generate a token for this protocol; so, it has to be done by hand.

 Any of the commands shown in [**MIT-MAGIC-COOKIE-1**](#mit_magic-cookie-1-protocol) followed by `| sed 's/^\(.\{16\}\)../\1 00/' | tr -d ' '` will